jeromecho/jeromecho/README.md

 👋 Hi, I’m Jerome, a current computer science **sophomore** at the University of British Columbia, Vancouver.

-This is what I'm up to:
+This is what I'm up to right now:

 - Web-based projects using the **MERN** stack and **AWS**
 - **Object Detection** @UBCAgroBot using *PyTorch & OpenCV*
 - **Microcontroller programming** with Arduino

-This is some things I've done in the past:
+These are some things I've done in the past:

 - Systems programming with **Rust**
 - **Teaching** as a teaching assistant with my university's Department of Computer Science